MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Post-risk-scoring clauses

-The machine learning model in Fraud Protection evaluates every transaction using advanced adaptive AI.
+The machine learning model in Fraud Protection evaluates every transaction using advanced  AI.
 It then assigns a risk score.
 This score is a number between 0 and 999.
 The higher the risk score, the higher the perceived risk.

-In post-risk-scoring clauses, you can use this score, which is referenced with @riskscore, in conjunction with other fields from the payload to make decisions.
-For example, the following clause enables you to reject expensive transactions that also have a high-risk score.
+In post-risk-scoring clauses, you can use this score, which is referenced with @riskScore, in conjunction with other fields from the payload to make decisions.
+For example, the following clause enables you to reject expensive transactions with a risk score greater than 700.

     RETURN Reject(“high price and risk score”)
     WHEN @purchasePrice >= 199.99 && @riskScore > 700